 Satisfactory Academic Progress

 Federal regulations require that federal aid recipients make satisfactory progress in their degree programs.
-The conditions for satisfactory progress to the MD degree are detailed on the Satisfactory Academic Progress page.
+The conditions for satisfactory progress to the MD degree are detailed in the Satisfactory Academic Progress (SAP) Policy.
 If at any time a student feels that his/her financial aid may be in jeopardy because of this requirement, s/he is urged to seek the advice of a Financial Aid Officer before aid has to be withdrawn.
 The financial aid staff will work to identify a substitute financial arrangement whenever possible.
 Once the student resumes making satisfactory academic progress, s/he is again eligible for federal financial aid.

 Citizenship Status and the Federal Financial Aid Programs

 A student’s citizenship status must fall into one of the following categories to receive federal student aid from the US government:

 - US National (includes natives of American Samoa or Swain’s Island)